 Let’s go to Italy for lunch!
-Splendid idea for a summer day trip if you are vacationing on Slovenia’s coast in Piran or Potorož.
+Day tripping in Trieste, Italy is a splendid idea for a summer day trip if you are vacationing on Slovenia’s coast in Piran or Potorož.
 In colder months it’s also a great place to see an opera, and it’s doable by bus as a day trip from Ljubljana.
 Here’s how to do both:

 Summer Day Trip to Trieste